UTexas

 2. Accept the finding, but appeal the assessed sanctions with a written appeal to an Appellate Officer; or,

-1. The student must request a hearing and select their choice of either a Hearing Officer or a Student Conduct Panel within 5 days of receipt of the Administrative Disposition.
+1. The student must request a hearing and select their choice of either a Hearing Officer or a Student Conduct Panel within five (5) days of receipt of the Administrative Disposition.
 If a student requests a hearing but fails to make a decision regarding preference of hearing body, a Hearing Officer will be assigned after the 5-day deadline.

-4. If a student fails to inform the Dean of Students of their decision within 5 days of receiving the Administrative Disposition, and their case (as determined by Sec.
-11-504(b)(3)) is:
+4. If a student fails to inform Student Conduct of their decision within five (5) days of receiving the Administrative Disposition, and their case (as determined by Sec.
+11-505(b)(3)) is:

-1. Not hearing-eligible – the finding and sanction recommendations of the Dean of Students will be formally adopted and the student must comply with the assessed sanctions;
+1. Not hearing-eligible – the finding and sanction recommendations of Student Conduct will be formally adopted and the student must comply with the assessed sanctions;

-2. Hearing-eligible – the Dean of Students will proceed with a hearing before a Hearing Officer.
+2. Hearing-eligible – Student Conduct will proceed with a hearing before a Hearing Officer.

-5. If a student fails to complete an assigned sanction, the Dean of Students may place a bar on the student’s registration and/or pursue a separate rule violation under Sec.
-11-402(a)(19).
+5. If a student fails to complete an assigned sanction, Student Conduct may place a registration hold on the student’s registration and/or pursue a separate rule violation under Sec.
+11-402(a)(15)(C).

-7. A student who has been issued an Administrative Disposition may request additional time from the Dean of Students to make their choice regarding responsibility or, if applicable, whether their hearing will be heard by a Hearing Officer or a Student Conduct Panel.
+6. A student who has been issued an Administrative Disposition may request additional time from Student Conduct to make their choice regarding responsibility or, if applicable, whether their hearing will be heard by a Hearing Officer or a Student Conduct Panel.
+Student Conduct will determine whether a postponement will be granted based upon the reason shared by the student and will notify the student of the decision as soon as possible.

 Sec.
-11–505.
+11–506.
 Faculty Disposition

 1. refer the allegation and all supporting documentation to the Dean of Students, who will proceed under Sec.
 11-501 and Sec.
-11-504; or
+11-505; or

 2. meet with the student(s) involved and: